tudborg/aiochannel/README.rst

 *NOTE* Closing a channel is permanent.
 You cannot open it again.

 .. code-block:: python
+       :name: test_simple

        import asyncio
        from aiochannel import Channel

        # ...

+       async def main():
            # A Channel takes a max queue size and an loop
-       # both optional
+           # both optional. loop is not recommended as
-       my_channel = Channel(100, asyncio.get_event_loop())
+           # in asyncio is phasing out explicitly passed event-loop
+           my_channel: Channel[str] = Channel(100)

            # You add items to the channel with
            await my_channel.put("my item")
            # Note that this can throw ChannelClosed if the channel
            # is closed, during the attempt at adding the item
            # to the channel.
 Also note that .put() will block until
            # it can successfully add the item.

            # Retrieving is done with
            my_item = await my_channel.get()
            # Note that this can also throw ChannelClosed if the
            # channel is closed before or during retrival.
            # .get() will block until an item can be retrieved.

+           # Note that this requires someone else to close and drain
+           # the channel.
+           # Lastly, you can close a channel with `my_channel.close()`
+           # In this example, the event-loop call this asynchronously
+           asyncio.get_event_loop().call_later(0.1, my_channel.close)

            # You can wait for the channel to be closed and drained:
            await my_channel.join()
-       # Note that this requires someone else to close and drain
-       # the channel.

-       # Lastly, you can close a channel with
-       my_channel.close()
            # Every call to .put() after .close() will fail with
            # a ChannelClosed.
            # you can check if a channel is marked for closing with
            if my_channel.closed():
                print ("Channel is closed")

+       asyncio.run(main())

 Like the ``asyncio.Queue`` you can also call non-async get and put:

 .. code-block:: python